Stormzy: Political activism

 On 21 February 2018, Stormzy performed a freestyle at the Brit Awards, calling out May for her inaction in the aftermath of the Grenfell Tower fire the previous year.
 The following day, 10 Downing Street issued a statement defending the Prime Minister.

 In November 2019, along with other musicians, Stormzy endorsed Corbyn in the 2019 UK general election with a call to end austerity.
-He also said "people led change can be possible under a Jeremy Corbyn Labour government".
+He also said "people-led change can be possible under a Jeremy Corbyn Labour government".
 He described the Labour leader as "the first man in a position of power who is committed to giving the power back to the people" and branded Boris Johnson "a sinister man".
 In the aftermath of the George Floyd protests, Stormzy issued a statement via his label, stating that he plans to donate £1 million a year for 10 years to charities, organisations and movements that are committed to fight racial inequality, justice reform and black empowerment in the United Kingdom.
 In an interview with the BBC, he said: "Black people have been playing on an uneven field for far too long and this pledge is a continuation in the fight to finally try and even it".
+Stormzy performed in January 2024 at the Artists for Aid Benefit Concert in Newark which raised funds for the Gaza Strip and Sudan.

+Stormzy has expressed support for the Palestinian cause, in October 2023, following the outbreak of the Gaza war, Stormzy posted a message on his Instagram account stating "Free Palestine".
+In the accompanying text, he wrote, "if there is ever a clear injustice in the world, no matter how big or small 100 times out of 100 I will be on the side of the oppressed.
+Unequivocally.
+As I always have been".
+He further demonstrated his support by performing at a benefit concert for causes in Palestine and Sudan in January 2024.

+In February 2025, Stormzy faced significant backlash from supporters of Palestine for launching an advertising campaign with McDonald's.
+The fast-food chain had been the subject of a global boycott after its Israeli franchisee provided free meals to the Israeli military.
+Critics accused Stormzy of hypocrisy and compromising his beliefs, particularly after his earlier pro-Palestine Instagram post was no longer visible on his profile.
+In response, Stormzy denied that he had "compromised beliefs for commercial gain," stating that his stance on oppression and injustice had not changed and explaining that archiving the post was unrelated to the partnership.

 Personal life

 Stormzy is a Christian.
 On the BBC's Christmas Day lineup in 2019 he read a passage from the Gospel of Luke.
-Stormzy was previously involved in a long-term relationship with presenter Maya Jama.

-Controversy

-In November 2017, it was revealed that Stormzy had posted a series of messages on Twitter in 2011 that were deemed to be homophobic.
-These included a tweet in which he referred to a gay character on the soap opera EastEnders as a "fucking fag".
-He also asked another user who was discussing using hair straighteners if they were a "fag" and urged his followers to "put on BBC1 this little black boy is a fucking fag".
-He later posted a series of tweets, stating:

-He also attracted controversy on 7 October 2020, when grime artist Chip released a video of Stormzy and several others at Chip's house in June of that year.
-The video was posted on Twitter and Instagram captioned: "June...
-When you get sent a video of Stormzy & friends tryna run up on your house."
-The event resulted in the police being called.
-Chip deleted the video within a few hours, but Stormzy was criticized for causing a heated argument with Chip's family and refusing to leave the building.
-The altercation was allegedly in response to a perceived diss by Chip on the track "Waze".